 The Bellingham Pickleball Club is a not-for-profit organization committed to supporting and promoting the sport of pickleball in the greater Bellingham area.

-- Partnering with the Bellingham Parks Department to create 6 dedicated outdoor pickleball courts in Cornwall Park, projected to be completed in spring/summer 2019.
+- Partner with the Bellingham Parks Department to effectively utilized the six dedicated pickleball courts in Cornwall Park,